 Travel to northern Arizona's Verde Valley to enjoy water sports and abundant wildlife at this park, located in the town of Cottonwood.
-The 3,300-foot elevation provides mild temperatures that are ideal for hiking along the Verde River, mountain biking in the Coconino National Forest, canoeing, picnicking, fishing, watching wildlife and birds, and camping (including accessible sites, all of which are available by reservation).
+The 3.300-foot elevation provides mild temperatures that are ideal for hiking along the Verde River, mountain biking in the Coconino National Forest, canoeing, picnicking, fishing, watching wildlife and birds, and camping (including ADA accessible sites, all of which are available by reservation).
 Camping cabins are also available.

-The park's three fishing lagoons are stocked seasonally with rainbow trout in winter and visitors will also find large mouth bass, catfish, bluegill, and crappie.
+The park's three fishing lagoons are stocked periodically seasonally with rainbow trout in winter and channel catfish in summer. and visitors will also find large mouth bass, catfish, bluegill, and crappie.
 Large and smallmouth bass and catfish swim the Verde River year-round; rainbow trout are stocked November through March.
 The park is open daily.
+The ranger station is open 8 a.m. to 4:30 p.m. every day except December 25.
+Park hours may change.
+Please check AZStateParks.com before your visit.
+The park is located at 675 Dead Horse Ranch Rd.,Cottonwood, AZ 86326; (928) 634-5283.